My Computer Is Frozen And Control Alt Delete Not Working (Solved)

 Hidden Combo Keys To Fix Your Frozen Computer

-You can press a hidden keyboard combo to restart your video drivers and resolve the computer freeze issues.
+Press a hidden keyboard combo to restart your video drivers and resolve the computer freeze issues.
 This standard shortcut can be applied anytime by pressing this key sequence, Win + Ctrl + Shift + B.

 FAQs